 I had a chance to know him from very close quarters when i did the interiors of his photo color lab- XPRESS.

 That was the first instance when a 'client' completely respected my creative decisions and was ready to spend for it too.
-I remember a mutual friend saying "now two 'Ashoks' who r the best in their business are coming together.
+I remember Mariappan (our school buddy)saying "now that the two 'Ashoks' who are the best in their business are coming together...
 I can’t wait to see the finished product"

 and the finished product turned out to be the talk of the town!
 In fact the interior project was even published in JIIA, the journal of the Indian Institute of Architects.